9 Things We Learned In ‘Rolling Stone’s’ Sean “Diddy” Combs History of Violence Exposé

 5. Hate Me NowSource:Getty

 Too often forgotten is how back in 1999, Diddy and his bodyguards barged into then Interscope Records executive Steve Stoute’s office laid hands and feet on him.
 Reportedly, Diddy was upset with the edit of Nas’ “Hate Me Now” video that was sent to MTV.
-They settled out of court for about $500K (at minimum), and are still friends.
+They settled out of court for about $500,000 (at minimum) and are still friends.
 But yeah, that happened.

 6. Tupac Was Cool On PuffSource:Getty